davlaf/davlaf/README.md

 ## Welcome to my github!

-- I'm a high school student looking to build experience to get a job in computer engineering in the future.
+- I'm a high school student looking to build experience in programming and IT
+- I aspire to become a software engineer in the near future
-- I'm currently learning Flutter/Dart to develop apps to create useful tools and help people in need.
+- I'm currently learning Flutter/Dart to develop apps to create useful tools and help people who need assistance.

+Link to my first a

 ### How to reach me: